haochenx/gitblogger/README.md

 Git Blogger starts with its very simple first attempt.

-The first attempt is built on the [Spark Framework](http://sparkjava.com), with Gradle as the build system, and support markdown for page sources.
+The first attempt is built on the [Spark Framework](http://sparkjava.com), with Gradle as the build system, and support markdown (.md) and HTML (.html) for page sources.

 ### URL scheme